-This red kuri squash soup serves double duty: besides for being a deliciously warming fall soup, it is loaded with nutrients that support clear, glowing skin.
+This red kuri squash soup serves double duty.
+Besides being a deliciously warming Fall soup, it is loaded with nutrients that support clear, glowing skin.

 Red kuri squash is high in Vitamin A, with 1 cup of it delivering 183% of your recommended daily value.
 Research shows that a Vitamin A deficiency can cause acne, so eat up to support blemish-free skin.

 Ginger helps to reduce inflammation in the body, which can aid in bringing down the bumps and redness associated with acne.
 It also adds warmth and supports the digestive system.